-7.6.3 Requirements
+8.6.3 Requirements

-TABLE 11.
+TABLE 12.
 RECTIFIER SYSTEM: TEST AND REPLACE COMPONENT REQUIREMENTS

-Personal Protective Equipment (PPE) Wear appropriate PPE.

-Consumables Loctite 241 thread locking adhesive

-Dow Corning silicone heat sink compound type 340 or similar
+Personal Protective Equipment (PPE) Wear appropriate protective equipment as directed by site rules and risk assessment requirements.
+Consumables Dow Corning silicone heat sink compound type 340 or similar Solder Solder remover wick

-Solder

-Solder remover wick

 Parts Full set of three anode lead diodes and three cathode lead diodes (all from the same manufacturer)

 One varistor (S1 only)

 Tools Multimeter

 Insulation tester

 Torque wrench

 Soldering gun

-7.6.4 Test and Replace Varistor (S1 only)
+8.6.4 Test and Replace Varistor (S1 only)

 - 1. Inspect the varistor. - 2.
 Record varistor as faulty if there are signs of overheating (discoloration, blisters, melting) or disintegration. - 3.
 Disconnect one varistor lead.
-Store fastener and washers. - Measure the resistance across the varistor.
-Good varistors have a resistance greater than 100 MO - Record the varistor as faulty if the resistance is short circuit or open circuit in either direction.
+Store fastener and washers. - 4.
+Measure the resistance across the varistor.
+Good varistors have a resistance greater than 100 $M\Omega$. - Record the varistor as faulty if the resistance is short circuit or open circuit in either direction.
 (Some multimeters will read O.L. at high resistance levels.
 Please be aware of the limits of your tools.) - 6.
 If the varistor is faulty, replace it and replace all diodes. - 7.
 Reconnect and check that all leads are secure, washers fitted and fasteners tight.

-7.6.5 Test and Replace Diodes
+8.6.5 Test and Replace Diodes

 Contact with hot surfaces can cause serious injury and death by burns.
 A risk of fire exists where hot surfaces are contacted by combustible items.
-To prevent injury/fire:
+To prevent injury, death or risk of fire:

-- · Avoid contact with hot surfaces. - Always wear the appropriate personal protection equipment, refer to; Safety Precaution Chapter. - Ensure that no combustible materials (such as packaging) or flammable substances come in to contact with or are stored in close proximity to the anti-condensation heater (if fitted). - Ensure that no combustible material(s) or flammable substances come in to contact with or are stored in close proximity to the alternator or prime mover, including the cooling, ventilation and exhaust system(s) where applicable.
+- · Avoid contact with hot surfaces. - Always wear the appropriate personal protection equipment, refer to: Safety Precaution Chapter. - Make sure combustible materials or flammable substances are not stored close to or contact the anti-condensation heater (if fitted). - Make sure combustible materials or flammable substances are not stored close to the alternator or prime mover, including the ventilation and exhaust system(s) where applicable.